 Obviously, you’ll want a designated driver for this endeavor!
 My route starts in Truckee and heads west, but it can easily be adjusted for whatever starting point you want.

 Smokey’s Kitchen: You’ll want a hearty breakfast before starting out, and despite being a BBQ joint, Smokey’s has something delicious for vegetarians and meat eaters alike.
 For veggies, I recommend the Huevos California and the Donner Pass Omelet for omnivores.
-If you’re feeling very ambitious, Smokey’s has a few beers on draft, including Racer 5!
+To get the beer tour started, Smokey’s has a few beers on draft, including Racer 5 and lighter options.

 The Tahoe Mountain Brewing Co Brew Pub in Tahoe City opens at 11:30 am, so that’s our first brewery stop.
 Tahoe Mountain is known for its saisons, and that’s what I have to recommend.
 Try Provisions, a multi-grain Farmhouse saison or ask the bartender for their seasonal recommendation.
 If you’re a diehard IPA fan (like I am), I like the Hop Dragon Imperial IPA.